marta-k-97964832/XWorm-6.5/README.md

 The downloadable archive is password-protected for security.
 **Archive Password: `2025`**

-[Further instructions on how to use Xworm 6.5, once extracted, will go here.
-This might include compilation steps, prerequisites, and basic command-line usage examples if applicable.]

 ## Contributing

 We welcome contributions from the community to further enhance Xworm.
 Please refer to our `CONTRIBUTING.md` for guidelines on how to submit pull requests, report bugs, or suggest new features.